 The type of fonts we use, leave an imprint on the mind of the readers.
 One can’t use Comic Sans in order to be taken seriously.
 The typography should be used effectively as it may elicit an emotional response and will contribute heavily to the visual mood.
 It should be used in coordination with the images, colours, videos and other elements as it defines the tone of the content and eventually fonts begin to be associated with the brand and its aesthetic.

 While layouts may seem like a more subtle aspect of design, the placement of elements is what creates meaning through hierarchy, emphasis, and sizing.
 The overall representation of a design, through efficient and thoughtful positioning and sequence of text and images, is what plays a vital role in reinforcing the brand’s style and image.
 This is especially important in case of publication design, advertisements, and other communication to create a clear, concise, influential message for the audience.

+Space is another important element of visual communication as well.
+Usage of space affects the viewer’s perspective too.
+Space is further defined as Negative and Positive space.
+While the positive space is the space covered by the main subject to be emphasised upon, negative space refers to the leftover or unused space in an image or illustration.
+Too much of negative space makes the illustration look dull but on the other hand, excess of positive space makes the illustration flashy.
+Hence, the smart composition of space is necessary to keep the hold of viewers.
 All these elements are part of a larger recipe for successful visual communication.
 Visual communication is powerful and if used correctly is a fool-proof method to generate interest in viewers and eventually establish a suitable image for the brand which can create a loyal customer base, increased sales, and a long-lasting impact on the target audience.